decapbridge/decapbridge-web/content/collections/text-pages/terms-of-use.md

 ---
 meta:
   title: Terms of use
-  description: Terms of use
 tags:
   - legal
 ---
-## Welcome to Site Starter
+## Welcome to DecapBridge

-These terms of use govern your use of Site Starter, a website dedicated to providing technology-related content.
-By accessing Site Starter, you agree to these terms in full.
+These terms of use govern your use of DecapBridge, a website dedicated to providing technology-related content.
+By accessing DecapBridge, you agree to these terms in full.
 If you disagree with these terms or any part of these terms, you must not use this website.

 ## Intellectual Property Rights

-Unless otherwise stated, Site Starter and/or its licensors own the intellectual property rights published on this website and materials used on Site Starter.
+Unless otherwise stated, DecapBridge and/or its licensors own the intellectual property rights published on this website and materials used on DecapBridge.
 Subject to the license below, all these intellectual property rights are reserved.

 ## License to Use Website